dev8523/EmpApp-CRUD-Operations/README.md

 2. Any Database (used Oracle 11g).

 # Note:
-If you want to import this project in eclipse, then please remove these 3 screenshots that i have mentioned above and attached in the file.
+If you want to import this project in eclipse, then please remove these 3 screenshots that i have mentioned above.